NullArray/Mimir/README.md

 And the Mozilla [Geckodriver](https://github.com/mozilla/geckodriver/releases)

-## Note
+## Update
-This is a BETA release.
-Please report any bugs [by opening a ticket](https://github.com/NullArray/Mimir/issues).

-Also, i am employing the PyCurl lib to retrieve the relevant data from HoneyDB, some versions of PyCurl work better with some versions of SSL than others.
-Should you find your version of PyCurl does not work with OpenSSL, please feel free to use the shellscript i have included in the repo to automatically rebuild PyCurl from source with OpenSSL support.

-Thanks.
+Some versions of PyCurl work better with some versions of SSL than others.
+This is important because HoneyDB makes use of OpenSSL and having a version that does not support it makes Mimir incompatible with honeyDB.
+To that end I have added some logic that lets Mimir detect your version of PyCurl and automatically rebuild it from source to a version that does support OpenSSL.
+It does so by invoking the `rebuild.sh` shell script that is included in this repo.